nylnook/nylnook-website/src/documents/en/support.html.md

 4. By ordering a poster or postcard of one of my illustrations on [Deviant Art](http://nylnook.deviantart.com/prints/).

 5. You can also offer me a payment in kind of your choice: sending a nice object, fun or useful, invitation...
 Unleash your imagination!

-## <a name="share"></a>Or spread the word ...

-Thank you to follow me on [DeviantArt](http://nylnook.deviantart.com/), [Twitter](https://twitter.com/nylnook), [Google+](https://plus.google.com/+Nylnook-art) and share my contents on social networks in general.
-This gives me visibility, this allows your friends to find me and it doesn't cost you anything but a click.
-So feel free to share!

 ## <a name="conditions"></a>The conditions